-The three most common named species are Silver Birch, Ash and English Oak (Figure 6).
-Some trees were identified at genus level only, however these have not been included in this species level analysis to avoid mixing metrics and are instead included in 'All Other'.
+The three most common named species are Ash, English Oak, and Hawthorn (Figure 6).
+Some trees were identified at genus level only, these have not been included in this species level analysis to avoid mixing metrics, and are instead included in 'All Other'.

-The ten most common species account for 59.9% of the total population.
-In total, 97 tree species were recorded in the survey.
-Increased tree diversity has the potential to minimise the impact upon, or destruction of species, by specific pathogens and diseases as well as from the effects of climate change; however, there can also be an increased risk to the native tree population and surrounding biodiversity.
+The ten most common species account for 64.9% of the total population.
+In total, 64 tree species were recorded in the survey.
+Increased tree diversity has the potential to minimise the impact upon or destruction of species by specific pathogens and diseases as well as from the effects of climate change.
+However, there can also be an increased risk to the native tree population and surrounding biodiversity.

-Birmingham, Coventry and Solihull's urban forest has a variety of species present, with no species exceeding 10% of the total population.
-Santamour's 10:20:30 tree population diversity rule5 is achieved across Birmingham, Coventry and Solihull and, with strategic new tree planting, would be maintainable giving the urban forest more resilience to pests and diseases.
-The most prominent threats from present pests and diseases in Birmingham, Coventry and Solihull are Ash Dieback and threats to the Oak population such as Acute Oak Decline and Oak Processionary Moth.
+Solihull's urban forest has a variety of species present, with only two species exceeding 10% of the total population.
+With new tree planting, Santamour's 10:20:30 tree population diversity rule6 would therefore be achievable in the near future, indicating that the urban forest has potential to be more resilient to pests and diseases.
+The most prominent threats from present pests and diseases in the West Midlands are Ash Dieback with threats to the Oak population such as Acute Oak Decline and Oak Processionary Moth.

-The range of species diversity in Birmingham, Coventry and Solihull is good and the area does not rely too heavily on just a few species.
-Maintaining a broad species diversity through planting selection will help ensure the resilience of this urban forest into the future.
+The range of tree species diversity in Solihull is good and the area does not rely too heavily on just a few species.
+Maintaining a broad tree species diversity through planting selection will help ensure the resilience of this urban forest into the future.